mayaepps/Flix/README.md

 - [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
 - [x] User can tap a poster in the collection view to see a detail screen of that movie
 - [x] User can search for a movie.
+- [x] User can view the trailer for a movie by tapping on the poster in the detail screen.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.